aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 This deployment will depend on both the [Infrastructure](https://github.com/aws-solutions-library-samples/aws-insurancelake-infrastructure) and [ETL](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl) repositories associated with the project.

-Before we deploy our resources, we must provide the manual variables and upon deployment the AWS CDK Pipelines will programmatically export outputs for managed resources.
+Before you deploy your resources, you must provide the manual variables and upon deployment the AWS CDK Pipelines will programmatically export outputs for managed resources.
 Follow the below steps to set up your custom configuration:

 {:style="counter-reset:none"}
 1. Open the application file [lib/configuration.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/configuration.py) and fill in values under the `local_mapping` dictionary within the function `get_local_configuration` as desired.

     {: .note }
-    You can safely commit these values to your repository.
+    You should commit these values to your repository.

     Example: